ACM40960/projects-saurabh-azim/README.md

 ---

-## Preliminary Retrieval Evaluation
+# Retrieval Evaluation

-A small retrieval benchmark was performed using **12 topic-focused prompts** with binary topic-label relevance.
+A preliminary retrieval benchmark used **12 topic-focused prompts** with binary topic-label relevance.

 | Metric | Result |
 |---|---:|